 When I first started blogging, I didn’t bother with keyword research.
-I’m sure there are a lot of us that skip this part and think that an SEO plugin is enough.
-That’s not the case.
+I’m sure there are a lot of us that skip this part!

-I’ve learnt that keyword research is very important for SEO and shouldn’t be dismissed, doing keyword research and optimising your posts will help your pages rank better.
+Keyword research is important for SEO and shouldn’t be dismissed.
+Doing keyword research and optimising your posts will help your pages rank better in search engines.

 Jaaxy Keyword Tool

 The Jaaxy keyword tool is built for marketers.
 Developed by the guys who co-founded Wealthy Affiliate which is an affiliate marketer training program.
 They have a very long history of affiliate marketing experience.

 I don’t currently use this one because it’s priced quite high, but if you can afford it, it’s well worth using as it’s one of the best keyword research tools available.
 You can try it out for free and get 30 searches.